Shanghai separates COVID-positive children from parents in virus fight

 Doctors then threatened Zhao that her daughter would be left at the hospital, while she was sent to the centre, if she did not agree to transfer the girl to the Shanghai Public Health Clinical Center in the city's Jinshan district.

-Since then she has had only one brief message that her daughter was fine, sent through a group chat with doctors, despite repeated pleas for information from Zhao and her husband, who is in a separate quarantine site after also testing positive.
+Since her daughter was sent to the centre Zhao has had only one brief message that she was fine, sent through a group chat with doctors, despite repeated pleas for information from Zhao and her husband, who is in a separate quarantine site after also testing positive.

-Zhao is panicking even more after images of crying COVID-19-positive children separated from their parents went viral in China.
+Zhao is panicking even more after images of crying children at a Shanghai health facility went viral in China.
+The anonymous poster said these were children who had tested positive for COVID-19 and been separated from their parents at the Jinshan centre.

 The photos and videos posted on China's Weibo and Douyin social media platforms showed wailing babies kept three to a cot.
-In one video, a groaning toddler crawls out of a room with four child-sized beds pushed to one side of the wall.
+In one video, a groaning toddler crawls out of a room with four child-sized beds pushed against the wall.
 While a few adults can be seen in the videos, they are outnumbered by the number of children.

-Reuters was not immediately able to verify the images but a source familiar with the facility confirmed they were taken at the Jinshan facility.
+Reuters could not immediately verify the images, but a source familiar with the facility confirmed they were taken at the Jinshan facility.

-The Jinshan centre did not answer calls made by Reuters on Saturday.
-The Shanghai government did not immediately respond to a Reuters request for comment.
+The Shanghai Public Health Clinical Center said, however, that the photos and videos circulating on internet were not of a "Jinshan infant quarantine facility" but were scenes taken when the hospital was moving its paediatric ward to another building to cope with a rising number of COVID paediatric patients.

-As Shanghai, China's most populous city and main financial hub, battles its largest ever COVID-19 outbreak, stories like Zhao's and videos of the separated children are angering residents and raising questions about the costs of Beijing's "dynamic clearance" policy to fight the spread of the disease.
+This was done to "improve the hospital environment", it said on its official WeChat account on Saturday, adding that it had organised for more pediatric workers and would strengthen communication with the children's parents.

 POST DELETED

-By Saturday, the original post was deleted from Weibo but thousands of people continued to comment and repost the images.
+By Saturday, the original post had been deleted from Weibo, but thousands of people continued to comment and repost the images.
 "This is horrific," said one.
 "How could the government come up with such a plan?," said another.

-In another case, over twenty children from a Shanghai kindergarten aged 5- to 6-years old have been sent to a quarantine centre without their parents, a source familiar with the situation said.
+In another case, more than 20 children from a Shanghai kindergarten aged 5 to 6 were sent to a quarantine centre without their parents, a source familiar with the situation said.

-Shanghai's latest outbreak begun about a month ago and authorities have locked down its 26 million people in a two-stage exercise that begun on Monday.
+Since Shanghai's latest outbreak began about a month ago, authorities have locked down its 26 million people in a two-stage process that began on Monday.

-While the number of cases in Shanghai's are small by global standards, Chinese authorities have vowed to stick with "dynamic clearance," where they aim to test for, trace and centrally quarantine all positive cases.
+While the number of cases in Shanghai is small by global standards, Chinese authorities have vowed to stick with "dynamic clearance", aiming to test for, trace and centrally quarantine all positive cases.

 The U.S., French and Italian foreign consulates have warned their citizens in Shanghai that family separations could happen as Chinese authorities executed COVID curbs, according to notices seen by Reuters.